Sukhrobjon/custom-django-api/README.md

 1. activate venv  `source venv\bin\activate`

-1. pip install the dependencies in `requierements.txt` file `pip install -r requirements.txt`
+1. pip install the dependencies in `requierements.txt` file using `pip install -r requirements.txt`

 ## Deployment
 The app is live on following servers: